08.09.07

 But on topic, I don’t know why people are mad about Light dying.
 From the beginning, Ryuk said that the Death Note user will experience torture and misery beyond any other human’s experience, and when the time comes, Ryuk told Light that he would write his name in his own Death Note.
 Light got what was promised to him, what he accepted at that time (but in the end cries “I don’t want to die!”), and what he deserved.
 We all want a world without criminals and bad people, but don’t forget that given certain circumstances, You might be a criminal right now.
 And certainly everyone has done minor offenses, and yet don’t usually feel we deserve the punishment for our crimes.
 Plus, Light was trying to create a world that was peaceful Only because people feared Him.
 That’s a cruel dictatorship, and wouldn’t work.
 Fear cannot create good people.
 People are nice to their fellow man out of mutual respect, high morals, and love for each other.
 Light’s scores in school say he’s a genius, but I’d say his ideas about morality and justice are pretty stupid.
 There is a difference between good and evil, and the statement “Kira wins, he’s good, and if he’s caught, he’s evil.” is the same thing as saying “History is written by the winners.”
 Of course, nobody would stand up to Light if he kills everyone who stands against him, but that just means nobody will Say he’s evil.
 The fact remains that he is evil.
 And finally, the Death Note.
 It provides a power that is not for human beings to possess.
 Anyone, as Ryuk says, who uses it, will be miserable, and no good can come from using it, even once.
 The justice system we have is not perfect, but improving it would be a correct goal.
 Killing people on one’s own would be combating Evil with more Evil.

-12. Allen said,
+12. Allen says:

 I believe what Light was doing was justice.He gave innocent people a feeling